aklein13/listen-moe-electron/README.md

 Or you can just `chmod +x` it.

+If after going though above steps and running the application nothing happens, you most likely need to install `libgtk2.0-0` package manually.
+In order to do that open your terminal and run `sudo apt-get install libgtk2.0-0`

 ## Dev Instruction:
 ##### After downloading repository run [Yarn](https://yarnpkg.com/)
 You need to install `node_modules` in both root directory and `./app` directory.